 Last week, I ventured into our basement’s “catch all” room and lugged a couple old trunks upstairs.
 The contents hadn’t been rummaged through in years.
 Nearly twenty, in fact.
-I spent the evening going through old letters, baby books and memorabilia.
-Then, I discovered the stash of pictures; it was like uncovering a buried treasure of memories.
-Dozens of photos, taken by me, and dating back as far as 1981.
-That was when the reminiscing began.
+I spent the evening going through old magazines, letters, baby books and memorabilia.
+Discovering the stash of pictures, I had long forgotten about, was like uncovering buried treasure.
+Dozens of photos I had taken – dating back as far as 1981.

 I was ten years old when I got my first camera.
 It was an old Kodak Brownie; a hand-me-down gift from my dad.
 He showed me how to open the back to insert fresh film and warned me of the consequences of opening it before I reached the end of the roll.
 I quickly learned how to look through the viewfinder and snap a photo by pressing the metal tab that protruded from the camera’s side.
 And I mastered twisting the knob to advance the film to the next frame.
 Not too far, though!
 The camera was a clunky, handful of clumsy corners and features.
 But there was something special about it.
 And unlike my other childhood possessions; it wasn’t a toy.

 I took my first photos in Custer State Park with that camera.
 Standing alongside Needles Highway and looking out across the treetops, I captured an image of the granite spires.
 Then, somewhere further down the road, a quick photo of a burro.
 This park holds a piece of my heart, and is, to this day, my favorite place to seek solitude and take pictures.